vyos/vyos-documentation/docs/vpn/sstp.rst

   bit long, the default value is 64.

-.. cfgcmd:: set vpn sstp network-settings client-ipv6-pool delegate <address> delegation-prefix <number-of-bits>
+.. cfgcmd:: set vpn sstp client-ipv6-pool delegate <address> delegation-prefix <number-of-bits>

   Use this command to configure DHCPv6 Prefix Delegation (RFC3633) on SSTP.
 You will have to set your IPv6 pool and the length of the